skedgo/tripgo-api/docs/extensions.md

 *Integrations*: Routing, Real-time

 1. Get in touch with [MyDriver](https://www.mydriver.com)'s sales team and get access to their API.
+2. Enter your `My Driver username` and `My Driver password` in your [application credentials](https://tripgo.3scale.net/admin/applications).
-2. [Forward us](mailto:api@skedgo.com) your MyDriver API key.
-We'll then link it to your TripGo API key and MyDriver results will start coming through the TripGo API for your API key.
+3. MyDriver results will start coming through the TripGo API for your API key (after at most 5 minutes).

 ### Lyft 🇺🇸